sandro-h/sibylgo/README.md

 The backend does all the heavy lifting:

 * Parsing the text todo file
-* Providing formatting information for the VSCode extension
+* Providing formatting & folding information for the VSCode extension
-* Providing folding information for the VSCode extension
+* Providing information for VSCode preview panel
 * Providing data for HTML calendar
 * Providing commands to clean and trash done todos
 * Sending mail reminders for upcoming todos
 * Creating backups of the todo file
-* Inserting todos from external sources (like open Bitbucket PRs)
+* Inserting todos from external sources

 The backend is a `sibylgo.exe` (Windows) or `sibylgo` (Linux) console application that can be started in the background somewhere.
 All the other components interact with it via REST calls.